williansilva17k/williansilva17k/README.md

 ## Curiosities about me

-* I used to play a lot football until i got my only and one knee injury which makes me gets into computer so here we are today ¯\_(ツ)_/¯
+* I used to play a lot football until i got my only and one knee injury which makes me get into computer so here we are today ¯\_(ツ)_/¯
 * I started with coding using **lua**, trying to do my own things at MTA(Multi Theft auto);